Christianity in Kosovo: Eastern Orthodoxy

-The Serb population, estimated at 140,000 people, is largely Serbian Orthodox.
-Kosovo has 156 monasteries and many churches, Serb Orthodox churches and monasteries, of which three are World Heritage Sites of Serbia as Medieval Monuments in Kosovo*: the Patriarchal Monastery of Peć, Visoki Decani, Our Lady of Ljeviš, and Gračanica.
+During the Kosovo War, dozens of Serbian Orthodox churches were destroyed and damaged by Albanians, after the end of Serbian governance in 1999, and a further 35 were damaged in the week of the 2004 unrest.

-In contemporary Kosovo, during the Kosovo war (1999), dozens of churches were destroyed, and others damaged by Albanians, after the end of Serbian governance in 1999, and a further 35 were damaged in the week of the Albanian Pogrom and violence against the Serbs in March 2004.
+The Serb population, estimated at 100,000 people, is almost exclusively Eastern Orthodox.
+Kosovo has 156 SerbIan Orthodox churches and monasteries, of which four are World Heritage Sites of Serbia as Medieval Monuments in Kosovo*: the Patriarchate of Peć Monastery, Visoki Dečani Monastery, Gračanica Monastery, and Our Lady of Ljeviš.